Pierlam/Lexerow/README.md

 ## The solution, in 2 stages

--Create a script to fix cell values in the Excel datatable.
+-1/ Create a script to fix cell values in the Excel datatable.

--Execute the script in a C# program.
+-2/ Execute the script in a C# program.

 ## The Script to fix values